missquo/dark_skies/README.md

 ## Introduction

 As the final project of [Udacity](https://www.udacity.com/)'s Front End Nanodegree Program, this map application allows the user to explore the area around the United States's first Dark Sky Reserve in central Idaho.

-The object of this project was to gain practice using the React library.
-It is a basic book organization tool, where the user can search for books by topic, and add them to their personalized bookshelf by category:  Currently Reading, Want to Read, or Read.
-[Udacity](https://www.udacity.com/) provided the static HTML, CSS, as well as a backend server with methods to access it.

 ## Dependencies